 Note: Just like with SharpCharts, free users are limited to a maximum of 3 indicators and 3 overlays per chart.

 Clicking the Chart Settings icon in the Chart Design menu on the left opens a panel that shows the indicators and overlays currently in use on your chart.
 Indicators listed at the top are displayed above the main price plot, and indicators listed at the bottom are displayed below the price plot.
 Overlays that appear on the main price plot are listed between the two dividers.

 In the example below, we can see that this is a chart of GM, with an RSI panel displayed above the main price plot, two moving averages and volume overlaid on the main price plot, and a MACD indicator displayed below the main price plot.

 A searchable list of available indicators and overlays appears below the Chart Outline.
 To add a new indicator or overlay to your chart, simply find it on the searchable list, and click to add it.

 When the indicator or overlay is added, a panel will open where you can change its settings.

 Available settings vary from one indicator/overlay to the next, but typically you will be able to specify the color of the various indicator components, as well as settings like the number of periods that will affect the sensitivity of the indicator.

 There are a number of ways to access the settings for an indicator:

-To revert to the default settings for the indicator, click the blue Reset button right below the settings.
+To revert to the default settings for the indicator, click the blue Reset button at the bottom of the panel.

 Click the “X” icon at the top right of the panel or they grey Close button at the bottom to close the panel.